jadonahue/project-list/README.md

 ---

-<h2><a href="https://stormy-earth-28542.herokuapp.com/">To-Do List v1</a></h2>
+<h2><a href="https://stark-falls-37137.herokuapp.com/">To-Do List v2</a></h2>
 <p>
- This project is a To-Do List app using Node.js, Express.js, and EJS.
-The primary focus is EJS templates/layout customization.
+This project is a To-Do List app using Node.js, Express.js,EJS, MongoDB, and Mongoose.
+The primary focus is EJS templates/layout customization with MongoDB & Mongoose functionality.
 There is a normal To-Do List & also a work To-Do List.
+You can also create a dynamic To-Do List as well.
  <br>
- <a href="https://github.com/jadonahue/todolist-v1-code">Code Here</a>
+ <a href="https://github.com/jadonahue/todolist-v2-code">Code Here</a>
 </p>

 ---